RobOrd/Development-Docs/NET Core.md

 - Dentro del XXX-nsg crear un inbound rule
 	- Se debe llamar RDP y debe ser de tipo RDP con el puerto TCP 3389
 - Esta configuración permitira el acceso a traves de escritorio remoto

+#### Sharing through the .Net Standard
+Microsoft introduced the .Net Standard to provide a common standard for APIs across the Microsoft ecosystem.
+It can be seen as a successor to portable class libraries (PCLs) that simplifies the business of targeting different platforms.
+Where PCLs are based on profiles defined by intersecting platform capabilities, the .Net Standard provides a curated set of APIs.

+The upshot is that you can create libraries that can be directly referenced by .Net Framework, .Net Core and Xamarin applications.
+You just need to ensure that the .Net Standard Library NuGet package is added to any application that wants to reference a .Net Standard library.